Fellowship, Brown Medical School

 this research hopes to: 1) identify the influence of cultural and family factors on

-to promote quality of life and regimen adherence among youth with type 1 diabetes
+of life and regimen adherence among adolescents with type 1 diabetes and their families;

-and their families; and 3) integrate quantitative and behavioral methodologies to
+and 3) integrate quantitative and behavioral methodologies to inform, develop, and

-inform, develop, and refine clinical health interventions and assessment.
+refine clinical health interventions and assessments to reduce and eliminate health

 Dr. Berlin will be interviewing doctoral applicants for fall 2014 admission.